Firedrake/aikakirja/readme.txt

 If there is an asin: header field and amazon-template is defined, an Amazon associate link will be appended to the post.

+For multiple links, use

+asin: ASIN1/ASIN2

+For named links (especially useful with the above):

+asin: ASIN1 product name 1/ASIN2 product name 2

 =Book index generator